 Need an application?
 Email us at firstname.lastname@example.org or call us at (512) 636-3661.

-Classes start in February, June, October and December of each year.
-Our next Session begins December 5th with classes meeting every Wednesday from 9:00am - 6:00pm.
+Classes start in February, June, and October of each year.
+Our next Session begins October 2nd with classes meeting every Wednesday from 9:00am - 6:00pm, and applications are due by September 15th

 BBMTC uses both objective and subjective criteria in determining eligibility for admission.
 All applicants for admissions are reviewed by the Director and approval must be given in order for a student to be accepted into the program.